Indolestes obiri

 commonly known as a cave reedling.

 It is endemic to Arnhem Land, in Northern Territory, Australia, where it inhabits shallow, rocky pools.

 Indolestes obiri is a medium-sized, dull-coloured damselfly.

+Etymology

+The genus name Indolestes combines the Latin Indus ("India") with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").
+Original members of this genus were from India.

+The species name obiri is for Obiri Rock in Northern Territory, habitat of this cave-dwelling damselfly.